-‘Sports Illustrated’ Model Bar Refaeli Flashes Underwear In Open Jean Jacket
+'Sports Illustrated' Model Bar Refaeli Flashes Underwear In Open Jean Jacket

 Plenty of her more than 3 million followers shared their thoughts in the comments section, writing in both English and Hebrew.

-“Dream Woman!,” one person wrote with a red heart emoji.
+"Dream Woman!" one person wrote with a red heart emoji.

-“You look gorgeous,” another commented with the same symbol and a heart eye face.
+"You look gorgeous," praised another, with the same symbol and a heart-eye face.

-“Beautiful pictures!,” a third comment read.
+"Beautiful pictures!" a third comment read.

 Bar's no stranger to showing off her supermodel body on social media.
 She previously stunned fans when she took a dip in a swimming pool in a skintight leopard-print swimsuit as she shared several close-ups of her flawless figure while soaking wet during a swim.